Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        Example output:

        ```json
        {
          "configurationStatus": "configured",
          "desiredConfig": "ncn-personalization-full",
          "enabled": true,
          "errorCount": 0,
          "id": "x3000c0s7b0n0",
          "retryPolicy": 3,
-            //...
-        }
        ```

-       - If the configurationStatus is `pending`, wait for the job to finish before continuing.
+       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
-       - If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
-       - If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.
-       - If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+       * If the `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.

-    1. (`ncn-m#` or `ncn-w`) Run the platform health checks from the [Validate CSM Health](../validate_csm_health.md) procedure.
+    1. (`ncn-mw#`) Run the platform health checks from the [Validate CSM Health](../validate_csm_health.md) procedure.

-         **Troubleshooting:** If the slurmctld and slurmdbd pods do not start after powering back up the node, check for the following error:
+         **Troubleshooting:** If the `slurmctld` and `slurmdbd` pods do not start after powering back up the node, then check for the following error:

          ```bash
          kubectl describe pod -n user -lapp=slurmctld